MTgeophysics/mtpy-v2/README.md

-# MTpy: A Python Toolbox for Magnetotelluric (MT) Data Processing, Analysis, Modelling and Visualization
+# MTpy-v2: A Python Toolbox for Magnetotelluric (MT) Data Processing, Analysis, Modelling and Visualization

 |Documentation Status|